The Family Activity Audit: A Step-by-Step Guide to Cutting Back Without the Guilt

 Are any activities serving the same developmental need?
 Two team sports might both be "building teamwork and fitness."
 An art class and music class might both be "creative expression."
 Overlapping activities are the most painless cuts because the underlying need still gets met.

 Mississippi State University's extension guidelines recommend having kids rank their activities in order of interest, then focusing on the top one or two.
 This exercise often surprises parents.
-The activity you assumed your child loved most is not always the one they rank first.
+The activity you assumed your child loved most isn't always the one they rank first.

 Step 4: The White Space Test